×

 It's a rapid innovation cycle.

-With On-Premise , it's the opposite.
-You bought your license in 2024.
-By 2026, it's already aging.
-To get the new version, you have to pay for and plan a heavy, complex, and risky migration project , which often requires planned service interruptions (weekends, nights).
+With on-premises solutions, it's the opposite.
+You purchased your license in 2024.
+By 2026, it's already outdated.
+To obtain the new version, you have to pay for and plan a large, complex, and risky migration project, which often requires scheduled service interruptions (on weekends, at night).

 Many companies, out of fear or lack of budget, are putting off these updates.

 The result?
-They end up using inventory management software that's vulnerable to security breaches.
+They find themselves using outdated, buggy, and security-vulnerable inventory management software

 Deployment and Accessibility: Speed to Market